adams00/Kandikrasz/readme.md

 ## General info

-My main motivation to write this game was to show my skills to potential employer.
-I was watching my friends from work playing old Adobe Flash Player games when they had nothing to do in their work.
-I stated thinking about creating a game catered to bored office workers.
-Game that could be appealing to the eye and with crisp hi-res graphics.
+I was inspired by my friends who played flashplayer games in their free time.
+I wanted to create a game without flashplayer restrictions such as small display size.
+Game that could run well on whatever screen they use without blour.

 ## Screenshots